zoeclairewatson/zcw268_coe332/FinalProject/docs/deployment.md

 -Create a Redis Deployment
 -Create a Redis Service
 -Retrieve the new Redis Service IP
--Manually provide the flask and worker deployments with this IP -Create a Flask Deployment
+-Manually provide the flask and worker deployments with this new IP -Create a Flask Deployment
 -Create a Flask Service
 -Create a Worker Deployment
--Recongifure existing NodePort Service to match the spec.selector with the ```kz-prod-flask``` label for the api production environment
+-Recongifure existing NodePort Service to match the spec.selector with the ```kz-prod-flask``` app label for the api production environment